| | |

 WANT ALL OUR COLOR BY CODE WORKSHEETS IN ONE PLACE?

-Adding books about Juneteenth to your reading collection is a wonderful way to expand your knowledge and celebrate this significant holiday.
+Adding books about Juneteenth to your reading list is a wonderful way to dive deeper into the meaning of the holiday with your kids.

-Here are some interesting facts about Juneteenth that kids may find interesting:
+Here are some interesting facts about Juneteenth that can help kids understand why this day is so important:

-3. Juneteenth is also known as “Freedom Day” or “Emancipation Day.”
+• Juneteenth is also known as “Freedom Day” or “Emancipation Day.”
+It marks the end of slavery in the U.S. and the beginning of a new era.

-4. Texas was the last state to receive news of the Emancipation Proclamation.
-Which declared the end of slavery in the Confederate states during the Civil War.
-General Gordon Granger arrived in Galveston, Texas, on June 19, 1865, to announce that all enslaved people were to be freed.
+• Texas was the last state to hear about the Emancipation Proclamation.
+General Granger arrived in Galveston on June 19, 1865, bringing the news of freedom to enslaved people there.

 Ready to grab your free printable?
 Just pop your name and email into the form below, and it’s all yours!